Plastic Eggs Are Not Recyclable

 Choose Alternative Eggs

-Wooden, cloth and ceramic eggs are more eco-friendly than plastic eggs, and are available at craft stores.
-These types of eggs can also be filled with treats or decorated as a family activity.
-You can also dye and hide real hardboiled eggs to find instead of using disposable ones.
+Wooden, cloth and ceramic eggs are more eco-friendly than plastic eggs, and they are available at most craft stores.
+These types of eggs can be filled with treats or decorated as a family activity.
+You can also dye and use real eggs that have been hardboiled instead of using disposable ones.
+If you don’t eat the hardboiled eggs, dispose of them as food waste.

 Ways to Reuse